 - Charitable Arcade

 The Charitable Arcade project is our way of utilizing our mission to assist other nonprofit organizations in accomplishing their own.
-First, VGHI another nonprofit organization (or a donor who has selected another nonprofit organization to purchase, restore, and maintain a classic coin-op arcade machine.
+First, VGHI another nonprofit organization (or a donor who has selected another nonprofit organization) split the cost to purchase of a class coin-op arcade machine.
 Then VGHI restores the machine as neccesary and it is then set up for public enjoyment; typically this is at a local business who has generously provided the space for the machine.
 The machine is maintained by VGHI and proceeds from the game are split between VGHI and the nonprofit that donated the funds to help acquire the machine.

 - Historical Sites